rgerkin/mathiasverraes.github.com/_posts/2013-08-28-facilitating-event-storming.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Domain-Driven Design modelling for Agile teams, Brandolini-style."
 ---

-{% include tldr.html text="Domain-Driven Design modelling for Agile teams, Brandolini-style." %}

 Event Storming is a technique where you get the developers and the business stakeholders in a room, and visualize the business processes.
 You do this using stickies with domain events and causality (such as commands), and end with drawing